cytoflow/cytoflow/docs/user_manual/guides/facets.rst

 .. _user_facets:

-Using *facets* to compare data sets
+Guide: Using *facets* to compare data sets
 ===================================

 ``Cytoflow`` uses an idea called *facets* to help you analyze data.
 It's taken from